TAMU students: Complete the Orientation any time, then Evaluate works September 1–May 1!

 Second Prize: Nathan Felix and Blake Weaver for Broken Down the Walls

 Other finalists in alphabetical order:

 The Fresh Minds Festival is a public performance of audiovisual artworks by professional artists, student-curated under the direction of a multi-disciplinary team of faculty.

-For professional artists worldwide, Fresh Minds Festival will be an internationally prominent juried venue for their work with a unique angle: knowing the selected works are ones that reach out to informed newcomers to new media art.
-The world of such artworks and festivals isvibrant.
-However, this call for works will be a unique presence between festivals “by specialists, for specialists” that tend to leave newcomers behind, and “people’s choice” festivals that tend to value light entertainment over artistically engaging, thought provoking works.
+For professional artists worldwide, Fresh Minds Festival is an internationally prominent juried venue for their work with a unique angle: knowing the selected works are ones that reach out to informed newcomers to new media art.
+This festival is a unique presence between festivals “by specialists, for specialists” that tend to leave newcomers behind, and “people’s choice” festivals that tend to value light entertainment over artistically engaging, thought provoking works.

-This activity will equip and encourage students to become lifelong learners, enriched with an appreciation and understanding of creative expression.
+This activity equips and encourages students to become lifelong learners, enriched with an appreciation and understanding of creative expression.